Wolf

 +423 236 64 02 / +423 799 64 02

-The Office of Environment records the situation found and, for example, takes genetic samples from the wolf litter in the event of a scat find, which can be used to precisely identify the suspected large carnivore at the individual level.
+The Office for the Environment records the situation found and, for example, in the case of a scat find, takes genetic samples from the wolf litter, which can be used to precisely identify the suspected large carnivore at an individual level.

 Further behavioral recommendations can be found in the following leaflets: